Villa Albertine is grateful to its foundation and government partners for their support of this groundbreaking project!

 Villa Albertine is a new cultural institution of the French Ministry for Europe and Foreign Affairs, supported by the French Ministry of Culture.

 Several partners also serve a founding role.
-Villa Albertine benefits in particular from the support of FACE Foundation, as well as the Institut français, the Florence Gould Foundation, the Ford Foundation, the Bettencourt Schueller Foundation, the Art Explora Foundation and the Centre national du cinema et de l’image animée (CNC).
+Villa Albertine benefits in particular from the support of FACE Foundation, as well as the Institut français, the Florence Gould Foundation, the Ford Foundation, the Bettencourt Schueller Foundation, Louis Roederer Foundation, the Judy and Peter Blum Kovler Foundation, the Andrew W. Mellon Foundation, Carnegie Corporation of New York, the Centre national du cinema et de l’image animée (CNC), and GRoW @ Annenberg.

-These partners are joined by UniFrance, the Centre national des arts plastiques (Cnap), the Association pour la diffusion internationale de l’art francais (ADIAF) and the French American Cultural Society (FACS).
+These partners are joined by UniFrance, the Centre national des arts plastiques (Cnap) and the Association pour la diffusion internationale de l’art francais (ADIAF).

 The visionary commitment of this transatlantic and global community of supporters, dedicated to fostering a new relationship between France and the United States will enable a new generation of thinkers to explore intersections between cultures and disciplines to address the most urgent questions of our time.

 FACE Foundation is an American nonprofit organization dedicated to supporting French-American relations through innovative cultural and educational projects.
 In partnership with the Cultural Services of the French Embassy in the United States, FACE Foundation promotes artistic, literary, and educational exchange and collaboration between creative professionals from both countries.
 With additional corporate, foundation, and individual support, FACE Foundation administers grant programs in the performing and visual arts, cinema, translation, and secondary and higher education, while providing financial sponsorship to French-American festivals and other cultural initiatives.
 FACE Foundation focuses on new and recent work of living artists and the promotion of bilingualism and the French language.